MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/nf-eventdetectoroemadapter-ieventdetectoroemadapter-getcapabilities.md

 ## -description

-Returns langauges and detector features supported by the object.
+Returns languages and detector features supported by the object.

 ## -parameters